Agelaius/odin-recipes/README.md

 # odin-recipes
-An odin project where I create a recipe in HTML
+In this project, I will create a recipe using HTML, in doing so putting my introductory education in HTML, and by extension, git, to practice.